VETURISRIRAM/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 ## Understanding a Unity Environment (3D Balance Ball)

 An agent is an autonomous actor that observes and interacts with an _environment_.
+An agent can be understood as someone who learns from the environment and improves himself to obtain maximum reward.
 In the context of Unity, an environment is a scene containing an Academy and one or more Brain and Agent objects, and, of course, the other entities that an agent interacts with.